cube3power/atsd/rule-engine/functions-db.md

 #### Example `Different Tags`

-In the example below, the `db_last('io_disk_percent_util')` function will search for first series with **any** tags (including no tags) because the io_disk_percent_util and disk_used metrics have different non-intersecting tag sets.
+In the example below, the `db_last('io_disk_percent_util')` function will search for the first series with **any** tags (including no tags) because the io_disk_percent_util and disk_used metrics have different non-intersecting tag sets.
 This search will likely match multiple series, the first of which will be used to return the value.
 To better control which series is matched, use `db_last('io_disk_percent_util', entity, 'device=sda')` syntax option.

 * Current Window